fboukezzoula/PlaceholdersKit/README.md

 # Goals and why this tool is useful :

-* We have exactly the same docker image (same tag) : with the same binaries, application files and configurations files.
+* We have exactly the same docker image (same tag) : with the same binaries, application files and configurations files (with all the placeholders).
 All these files are already on the target(s) folder(s) of the docker application.

 * Placeholders are configurable entries in your application that will be set to an actual value at deployment time.
 This allows the deployment docker image to be **environment-independent and thus reusable**.